turnersale/reading_notes/reading/lutz_learning_python.md

     - \xhh - character with a hex value of hh
     - \ooo - character with octal value ooo
     - \0 - null, binary 0 character
-- Raw Strings Suppress Escapes:
+- Raw Strings Suppress Escapes
   - It is common to see programmers reference things like "C:\new\test.txt" but this will have both a newline escape and a newtab escape
   - In order to use the text without escaping, the string literal must be preceded by an _r_
     - E.g. _r'C:\new_folder\test_file.txt'_
   - In this example you could also use to backslashes to save one of them in the output, but it is cleaner to use a raw string
-- Strings in Action:
+- Strings in Action
-  - Basic Operations:
+  - Basic Operations
     - + can be used for concatenation
     - * is used for repetition
     - These are a clear example of operator overloading: we are using the same operators that accomplish addition and multiplication for concatenation and repetition, based on operand types
-  - Indexing and Slicing:
+  - Indexing and Slicing
     - Python starts positioning with a zero, so the first item is indexed to position 0
     - Using a negative in your index is actually adding the negative to the length of the string to essentially count backwards from the end of a string
     - E.g. _S[1:]_ returns all characters in string S starting with position 1 (the second character) and ending at the end of the string